mblarsen/vue-browser-acl/README.md

 ```

 The _1st parameter_ is a function that returns the user.
 It can also be just a
 user object.
-The _2nd parameter_ is a callback that lets you can set up rules.
+The _2nd parameter_ is a callback that let's you set up rules.
 Alternatively you can pass a [preconfigured acl](https://github.com/mblarsen/browser-acl#setup) from
 the `browser-acl` package.